CarlosGomAya/Evidence-Implementation-of-Lexical-Analysis-For-Feedback-/README.md

 The dialect used has 5 words that all start with the letter "d":

-- dae - shadow
+- dae
-- dagor - battle
+- dagor
-- daro - descend
+- daro
-- del - horror
+- del
-- din - silent
+- din

 ---